Helping You Eat Well Throughout Cancer Treatment

 Cancer can change your relationship with food.
 Some types of cancer impact your ability to smell, taste, chew or digest your food—and some treatments for cancer can eliminate your appetite altogether.
 Those changes are understandable, but when you can't eat, you won't have the strength to fight your cancer effectively.
 We can help.

-At The AIS Cancer Center at San Joaquin Community Hospital (SJCH), we offer cancer nutrition counseling before, during and after your cancer fight.
+At the Adventist Health AIS Cancer Center, we offer cancer nutrition counseling before, during and after your cancer fight.
 With our help, your appetite—and your body—will stay strong and healthy as you heal.

 Nutrition Counseling Before Cancer Treatment

 It isn't unusual for people to enter cancer treatment programs with eating problems.
 You might be a little thinner than you should be, due to a tumor's placement in your body, and that might make your recovery a little harder.
 You might also have changes in your sense of taste or smell, and that could make eating a little less appealing.

 Before your cancer treatments begin, our nutritionists will meet with you and talk about your appetite, your overall health and your interest in eating.
 Together, you'll come up with a cancer diet you can follow as treatment starts so that you can regain your strength.

 Nutritional Support During Your Cancer Fight

 If your radiation or chemotherapy side effects leave you with little interest in food, we can help.
 Meet with your nutritionist and explain how foods taste, smell or feel different to you, and learn how to use spices, flavorings and other kitchen tricks to entice your brain to enjoy a meal.

 Cancer therapies can also leave you feeling a little too tired to cook.
 Your nutritionist can help you learn how to plan ahead, so you'll have plenty of meals you can eat on hand, ready to go when you're hungry.